The Broad Room is an activist training camp. We’re building an army of young women to take political action and fight back.

 What We Stand For

 We’re fighting for a pro-women, pro-worker, pro-immigrant, pro-LGBTQ agenda.
-We want a government and elected officials who are serious about tackling economic, gender and racial inequality.
-We think it’s time for the Democratic Party to put forward bold, progressive ideas that actually energize voters.
+We want a government and elected officials who are serious about tackling economic, gender, and racial inequality.
+We think it’s time for our leaders to put forward bold, progressive ideas that actually energize constituents.
 And we believe progressive women are the answer.